Architecture & Benchmarks

 ChatAds Topre Realforce R3 none (correct) 19.8ms

-Naive baseline takeaway: Extracts the brand+model correctly but leaves the caller to discover the SKU isn't in catalog.
+Takeaway: Extracts the brand+model correctly but leaves the caller to discover the SKU isn't in catalog.
 Downstream search returns nothing — or drifts to a no-name keyboard. — Resolution problem dumped on caller.

 Generic-adjective bloat